andrewcooke/ParserCombinator.jl/README.md

 By default, matchers will backtrack as necessary.

 In some (unusual) cases, it is useful to disable backtracking.
-For example, see PCRE's "posessive" matching.
+For example, see PCRE's "possessive" matching.
 This can be done here on a case-by-case basis by adding `backtrack=false` to `Repeat()`, `Alternatives()` and `Series()`, or by appending `!` to the matchers that those functions generate: `Depth!`, `Breadth!`, `Alt!`, `Seq!`